semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.folder._ref-flow.md

 created: 1751001259651
 ---

-The physical representation of the [[sflo.concept.mesh.resource.element.node-component.reference]]
+The physical representation of the [[sflo.concept.mesh.resource.element.flow.reference]]